orderbird/data-working-student-challenge/README.md

 ### Task 2

-All data preprocessing you will do should end up in this section.
-Maybe you can already find some problems with your dataset.
+How many Jägermeister items were sold?
+(Hint: Regular expressions could be useful)

 ### Task 3

-How many Jägermeister items were sold?
-(Hint: regular expressions could be useful)
+Calculate the total price of each tag and also the total price overall.
+And sort your result in descending order.
+(Hint: You are working with a set of tags. https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.explode.html)

+Please explain which join you will use and why.
+And also explain why the size of your dataframe has changed or not.

+#### Task 3.1

+Solved with Python.

+#### Task 3.2

+Solved with SQL (pandasql).

 ### Task 4

-Calculate the turnover of each tag and the total turnover and sort it in descending order.
-For that join the datasets and describe which join should be used and why others shouldn't be used.
-Also please use SQL syntax via pandasql.sqldf() to solve that question.

-### Task 5

-What are the top 5 sold spirit items?
+What are the top 3 sold items based on quantity per tag?

+#### Task 4.1

+Solved with Python.

-### Task 6
+#### Task 4.2

-Please create a plot about the item counts of each tag.
+Solved with SQL (pandasql).

 ---